metov/insight-silverbullet/README.md

 ## Setup

 * Set up Kafka as described in [kafka-setup](setup/kafka/kafka-setup.md)
 	* Kafka is a distributed, fault tolerant message queue.
-Kafka will read the price data into a message queue and make it available to Flink.
+Kafka will ingest the price data into a message queue and make it available to other programs.
-* Set up Flink as described in [flink-setup](setup/flink/flink-setup.md)
+* Set up Spark as described in [spark-setup](setup/spark/spark-setup.md)
-	* Flink is a distributed stream processor.
-Flink will do the actual computations.
+	* Apache Spark is a distributed processing framework.
+Spark will do the distributed computations.
+* Set up Cassandra as described in [cassandra-setup](setup/cassandra/cassandra-setup.md)
+	* Cassandra is a distributed database.
+It will store computation results.

 ### Sending messages to Kafka
 In order to write to Kafka, you need a Kafka producer.
 There is a "console producer" that lets you manually push messages by typing to console.
 To write programmatically, you need to write a [Kafka producer program](kafka-producer/kafka-producer.md).